-Whether you are running an online or an offline business, you probably have a website.
+Whether you are running an online or an offline business, you probably have a website and you want more conversions.
 But if that website isn’t getting you new business (selling your products or services, growing your list or getting people to sign up for your offer), then it’s time to take a closer look at why.

 Why Am I Not Getting More Customers?

 If you are sending potential customers to your homepage, the odds are stacked against you to convert them into actual clients.
 Whether you are running PPC ads or social media ads or email campaigns, if people land directly on your website homepage, chances are they are getting overwhelmed with information.

 By the time they visit your website links, they’ve probably forgotten what got them there in the first place.
 The reason this happens is that your homepage is designed to make it easy to access various tabs, links, articles, blog posts, and probably images and videos and is not set up to convert clients but rather to just give them tons of info.
 That’s all great but it’s not going to increase conversions, help you grow your business and add to your bottom line.

 Now let’s say you are running an ad for your cleaning services through a Google Ads campaign but instead of using a dedicated landing page for potential customers to get clear info and book a cleaning appointment, you are sending them straight to your homepage.
 Will this increase your site’s conversions?

 When that customer gets there, you’re lucky if they even click on the contact us tab to actually book a cleaning service with you.
 You’ve basically lost them in all the noise.
 On average 97% of all website traffic will leave without converting.
 This is how most websites lose conversions.

 But now imagine if that customer instead landed on a simple one-page landing page telling them what to do to book the cleaning service in just a few bullet points and actually had a big, bold button with the words BOOK HERE.
 You just upped your conversion game big time!